JaredTMurray/Crowdfunding-ETL/README.md

 ### Deliverable 4: SQL Analysis—Bonus
 - The first SQL query was written and successfully executes the number of backer_counts in descending order for each cf_id and for all the live campaigns.
 To view this   query please visit [Analysis-Bonus file](https://github.com/JaredTMurray/Crowdfunding-ETL/blob/main/crowdfunding_SQL_Analysis.sql).

-- A SQL query is written and successfully executed that retrieves the number of backers in descending order for each cf_id from the backers table.
-(2.5 pt)
+- The second SQL query was written and retrieves sucessfully the number of backers in descending order for each cf_id from the backers table.
+This can be view in the     same file above.
 -	A SQL query is written and successfully executed to create the email_contacts_remaining_goal_amount table, and the table is exported as email_contacts_remaining_goal_amount.csv.
 ![]()
 -	A SQL query is written and successfully executed to create the email_backers_remaining_goal_amount table, and the table is exported as email_contacts_remaining_goal_amount.csv.